algolia/kubernetes-hands-on/17-volumes/README.md

 In this section you will learn how to deploy a stateful application, mysql in this example.

-As you know a `pod` is mortal, meaning it can be destroyed by k8s anytime, and with it it's local data, memory, etc. So it's perfect for stateless applications.
+As you know a `pod` is mortal, meaning it can be destroyed by Kubernetes anytime, and with it it's local data, memory, etc. So it's perfect for stateless applications.
 Of course, in the real world we need a way to store our data, and we need this data to be persistent in time.

-So how can we deploy a stateful application with a persistent storage in k8s?
+So how can we deploy a stateful application with a persistent storage in Kubernetes?
 Let's deploy a mysql.

 ## Volumes

 We need to review what a volume is before continuing with the deployment of our mysql.
 As stated above, the disk of a pod is destroyed with it, so it's lost.
 For a database it'll nice if we could keep the data between restarts of the pods.
 Here comes the `volume`.

 We can see a `pod` as something that requests CPU & RAM.
 We can see a `volume` as something that requests a storage on disk.
-K8s handles a lot of different kind of volumes - 26 has this file hands on is written - from local disk storage to s3.
+Kubernetes handles a lot of different kind of volumes - 26 has this file hands on is written - from local disk storage to s3.

-Here we will use `PersistentVolumeClaim`, it's an abstraction over the hard drives of the k8s nodes - a fancy name for local hard drive.
+Here we will use `PersistentVolumeClaim`, it's an abstraction over the hard drives of the Kubernetes nodes - a fancy name for local hard drive.

 Let's create the volume where our mysql data will be stored.